Assistive Services and Equipment

 The Canada Student Grant for Services and Equipment – Students with Disabilities (CSG-DSE) may cover 100% of the cost to a maximum of $3,500 per loan year.
 Students not eligible for CSG-DSE may be eligible for reimbursement under the Alberta Grant for Students with Disabilities (GFD) to a maximum of $3,000.

-Proof of payment for a learning assessment must be provided for the cost to be considered, as well as a full copy of the signed report confirming the disability diagnosis.
-If the learning assessment fee is covered by insurance, the cost cannot be considered by Alberta Student Aid.
-If the learning assessment fee has been partially reimbursed by insurance, the amount reimbursed by insurance cannot be considered by Alberta Student Aid but must be noted in the request.
+Students are required to pay for their assessment or documentation upfront and are eligible for reimbursement once a disability is confirmed.
+Proof of payment for an assessment must be provided for the cost to be considered, as well as a full copy of the signed report confirming the disability diagnosis.
+If the assessment fee is covered by insurance, the cost cannot be considered by Alberta Student Aid.
+If the assessment fee has been partially reimbursed by insurance, the amount reimbursed by insurance cannot be considered by Alberta Student Aid, but must be noted in the request.

-Costs for other types of assessments are not allowed including the costs for living assessments, assistive technology assessments, ADHD assessments, Occupational or Physical Therapy assessments, and medical notes/forms.
+Costs for other types of assessments are not allowed including costs for living assessments or assistive technology assessments.

 Ineligible Services and Equipment